 The majority of these symptoms are related to surging hormones.
 And while every person is different, some symptoms are more common than others.

 Breasts that are tender, sore, or swollen can be a sign of an impending period.
 But these same symptoms can also indicate that you’re pregnant.

 Hormonal changes during early pregnancy can cause breasts to feel sensitive or sore.
 They can also feel heavier or more full.
 You may notice that your areolas, or the skin around your nipples, are becoming darker.

-Despite the name, moms-to-be may feel nauseated at any time of the day or night, not just in the morning.
-Morning sickness can sometimes begin as early as three weeks after conception.
+Despite the name, you may experience nausea at any time of the day or night, not just in the morning.
+Morning sickness can sometimes begin as early as three weeks after implantation.

 Blame this symptom on those early pregnancy hormones and an increase in the volume of your blood.
 Together, they can mean more frequent headaches.